QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Torque's blueprints are reusable components designed to model a required environment from the infrastructure to the application. **Blueprint designers** utilize Torque's VSCode plugin or the Torque's self-service UI to build a YAML based imperative blueprints that aimed to fulfill business requirements in a self-service manner for their end-users.

 :::tip__Note__
-Blueprints are written in YAML files that reside in a __/blueprints__ folder within a git or BitBucket repository.
+Blueprints are written in YAML files that reside in a __/blueprints__ folder within a Github, Gitlab or BitBucket repository.
 The __/blueprints__ folder must be defined as the blueprint repository in the space's __Settings > Repositories__ page.
 :::

 Common example will be a platform team or a DevOps team building Dev, Test and staging environments for their development, QA and product teams.
 With Torque, the DevOps team can focus on design, best practices, and security for environment, while their end users are being self-served from the torque UI, API or eco-system integrations based on governance and policies without having the 'keys-to-the-cloud'.

 ## Torque's Blueprint YAML
-The Torque's YAML is a the main specification for blueprint designers to build blueprints out of grains and expose environments to end-users in the Torque's catalog.
+The Torque's blueprint YAML is the main bluperint definition file.
+It contains general information about the environment as well as the grains that make up the environment's applications and services.
+The blueprint YAML is published to end-users in Torque's blueprint catalog.

 ### spec_version
 The spec_version determines the blueprint YAML type.
 Currently, Torque supports spec_version:2 as the default and recommended version.
 With time, new preview releases and official feature releases will bring more and more features and users will be able to use other spec versions.